 Salisbury Laboratories, 234

 - Affiliated with:

-Professor Robertson specializes in American environmental history, the history of American foreign relations, and 20th-century America.
+Professor Robertson specializes in environmental history, international development, 20th-century America, and the Himalayas.
 He is particularly interested in American relations with the developing world.
 His first book, The Malthusian Moment, focuses on post-World War II American debates about population growth, both at home and globally.
-He is also interested in the history of Nepal and the environmental and social impact of American development projects there.
+His current research examines the environmental history of U.S. development projects in Nepal during the Cold War.